dongyuwei/hallelujahIM/README-En.md

 <img width="724" height="496" alt="image" src="https://github.com/user-attachments/assets/74e9f7a3-3287-43e5-92f2-08105dc1b461" />

 - **Mixed Chinese/English input**: off by default.
 When enabled, the right-Command mode toggle is disabled; typing queries both English and Chinese candidates, each page shows up to 5 English candidates with the remaining rows filled by Chinese candidates, selectable by row number (space commits the highlighted Chinese candidate).
-- **Horizontal candidate panel**: off by default (vertical single column).
-When enabled, candidates display in a horizontal scrolling row.

 ## Build project